HemulGM/Panorama3DFMX/README.md

 # Panorama3D

-Panorama3D is a free 360° SPHERICAL-Image Viewer Component for the Delphi Firemonkey Framework.
+Panorama3D is a free 360° SPHERICAL-Image Viewer Component for the Delphi FMX Framework.

 The Viewer works on all Firemonkey Platforms.